Politics Heats Up as the Ukraine Crisis Resonates in Metro Detroit

 She talked about her grandparents, who came to this country from Ukraine.

-Smyk, a student at the Center for Creative Studies in Detroit and working three jobs, explains why she is so dedicated to helping the people of Ukraine.MORE NEWS: City Employee On Leave After Fatal Front End Loader Crash In Auburn Hills
+Smyk, a student at the Center for Creative Studies in Detroit and working three jobs, explains why she is so dedicated to helping the people of Ukraine.MORE NEWS: Michigan AG Nessel Joins Nationwide Tik Tok Investigation

 Watch Michigan Matters, Sunday at 8am on CBS 62